Sobhan026/curvinspect/docs/math_background.md

 For a smooth curve, curvature is the rate of change of the tangent vector with respect to arc length.

-For a polygonal curve, the local arc-length scale around vertex \(p_i\) is approximated by averaging the lengths of the adjacent edges:
+For a polygonal curve, the local arc-length scale around vertex $p_i$ is approximated by averaging the lengths of the adjacent edges:

 $$
 \Delta s_i =